zeek/action-zkg-install/README.md

 ## Versions

-The current version of this action is `v1`.
+The latest released version of this action is `v1`.
+In-development work is available by using the action with `@master`.

 ## Docker